AllenNeuralDynamics/aind-file-standards/docs/file_formats/nwb.md

 - Any events should be packaged using the [ndx-events](https://github.com/rly/ndx-events) NWB extension.
 - We represent all *discrete* events in a single a `EventTable` named `events`.
-- Events in the events table have a `timestamp` property, along with arbitrary property names (columns) and values.
+- Events in the events table have a `timestamp` property.
-- All event property values and their descriptions are stored in single a `MeaningsTable` table named `event_descriptions` (e.g. property name "lick" with value "0" means "the mouse licked the left water port").
-- All event property values must be described by [HED tags](https://www.hedtags.org/) or part of AIND's HED extension.
+- All event property values must be described with multiple or layered [HED tags](https://www.hedtags.org/) or part of AIND's HED extension.

+## Trials

-- Trials are represented as events, but also fill in the event `duration` property.
+- Trials are derived from events and stored in the `Trials` container.

+## Timeseries

 - *Continuous* data (e.g. running wheel velocity) are stored in `TimeSeries` arrays, not event tables.

+## Metadata

+- At AIND, we document metadata from [aind-data-schema](https://aind-data-schema.readthedocs.io/en/latest/) into the `Metadata` container using a metadata extension XXX - link reference to metadata extension

 ### Application Notes